Can ZINC make your anti-wrinkle injectables treatments last?

 Read our blog “Food Sources That Have the Highest Zinc Contents” (including Promegranate fruits).

-What are the Functions of Zinc in Skin and Your Body?
+What are the Functions of Zn in Your Skin and Your Body?

 Zinc is one of the minerals that discourages bacterial, viral, and fungal growth in the body.

-The importance of these functions of zinc, in relation to encouraging healthier skin, is that zinc can help prevent pimples, acne and infections.
+The importance of these functions, in relation to encouraging healthier skin, is that zinc can help prevent pimples, acne and infections.
 These are often nasty reminders that what we are doing isn’t working for our skin, usually a combination of the wrong skin care products, poor nutrition, hormonal changes or various types of systemic inflammation.

-A recent study found that improving ZINC levels in elderly adults did appear to boost T-cell numbers and immune response activity.
+A recent study found that improving Zn levels in elderly adults did appear to boost T-cell numbers and immune response activity.

 2. Brings New Youthful Cells to the Surface